-All diagnostic tests and materials may be reviewed and studied at any time by student clinicians.
+All diagnostic tests and materials may be reviewed and studied at anytime by student clinicians.
 No clinician may remove original diagnostic tests or test manuals from the college.
 For your convenience, a core of diagnostic tests is available for overnight review at the Library Reference Desk.
-Further, commonly used test manuals and protocols are available in the Diagnostic Practicum Blackboard Shells for student review.
-Additional manuals will be added to those folders throughout the semester.
 Diagnostic protocols are also maintained in the clinicians' room.
 Students should notify the Graduate Assistants when test forms need to be reordered.
 It is illegal to photocopy test protocols unless it is printed on the protocol that photocopying is allowed.
 In addition, such photocopying is a violation of ASHA's Code of Ethics.
 Violation of this policy will result in future inaccessibility to materials.